 The below figure explains the different ways of leveraging end-to-end predictive scenarios:

-In the next blog, we discuss a bit more details on the scope and functionality with S/4HANA leveraging Predictive Intelligence.
+In the next blog, we discuss a bit more details on the different approaches and process flows involved in leveraging Predictive Intelligence.

 Happy Predicting the future!!